docsforadobe/premiere-plugin-guide/docs/exporters/suites.md

 ### GetGoodMetadataString()

-Retrieves a string representing the “good” state of the source track item, at the specified time.
+Retrieves a string representing the "good" state of the source track item, at the specified time.

 ```cpp
 prSuiteError(*GetGoodMetadataString)(